-A marketing strategy is a company's long-term plan of action that aims to promote its products and services and gain a competitive advantage, and meet their business goals.
+A marketing strategy is a company’s long-term plan of action that aims to promote its products and services, gain a competitive advantage, and meet their business goals.

 Don’t confuse marketing strategy with a marketing plan, though.
 The main goal of a marketing plan is to attract new customers and turn them into loyal buyers.
 As your marketing plan should be firmly rooted in your company’s value proposition, it helps you to market your products or services to consumers in a more compelling way.

 Marketing Strategies vs. Marketing Plans: What’s the Difference?

 While marketing strategies and marketing plans both play a crucial part in your business’s success, there are several important distinctions between them to keep in mind.

 The main difference between the two concepts is that a marketing strategy is a long-term idea, while a marketing plan typically deals with short-term issues.

 Marketing strategies tend to encompass a company’s mission as a whole, including what they stand for and what they hope to achieve in the future.
 Meanwhile, marketing plans normally cover the various logistics of marketing campaigns, such as specific types of data and market research.